Skip to article frontmatterSkip to article content

 Fetching long content....

-Let’s figure out what redshift range these galaxies cover.
-Since we found out above that it’s a large catalog, we can start with a spatial search over a small area of 0.1 deg.
-The ADQL that is needed for the spatial constraint is:
+Since we know that cosmoDC2 is a large catalog, we can start with a spatial search over a small square area.
+The ADQL that is needed for the spatial constraint is shown below.
+We then show how to make a redshift histogram of the sample generated.

 cone_results = service.run_sync(adql)